 Phyllis Meshulam first went to Italy, where her father had been stationed during World War II, at five.
-Threads of those journeys are woven into her newly-released book of poems, Land of My Father’s War, from Cherry Grove Collections, winner of an Artists Embassy International Prize.
+Threads of those journeys are woven into her book of poems, Land of My Father’s War, from Cherry Grove Collections, winner of an Artists Embassy International Prize.
 Meshulam will be the Sonoma County Poet Laureate spring of 2020 to spring of 2022.

 She is a veteran teacher for California Poets in the Schools.
 Seen here at the Watershed Poetry Festival in Berkeley with a student, newly published in the lesson plan book, POETRY CROSSING.

-She is a coordinator, and poet-coach, for the nationwide recitation program, Poetry Out Loud.
-Seen here with Dana Gioia, now CA Poet Laureate, who founded Poetry Out Loud during his tenure as head of the National Endowment for the Arts.
+She was the Sonoma County coordinator for the nationwide recitation program, Poetry Out Loud for 13 years.
+Seen here with Dana Gioia, then CA Poet Laureate, who founded Poetry Out Loud during his tenure as head of the National Endowment for the Arts.

 Since 2001, she has been an active participant in the Veterans Writing Group convened by Maxine Hong Kingston.
 She has also been been a presenter at the nation-wide writing conferences, AWP and Split this Rock.
 Seen here with Cal Poets colleagues at the 2014 Association of Writers and Writing Programs in Seattle.